Favourite Boats in Show - sponsored by

 Masterclasses 2024

-Following the success of the Masterclass Theatre since 2022, there will be a new selection of presentations by exhibitors in 2024.
+Following the success of the Masterclass Theatre since 2022, there is be a new selection of presentations by exhibitors in 2024.
 Come to a Masterclass to learn from the experts...

 Masterclasses take place in our Masterclass Theatre marquee and each is about 30 minutes long.
-Below you will find information about the Masterclasses taking place at our 2024 Show.
+Below you will find information about the Masterclasses taking place at the 2024 Show.

 See Special Talks